Welcome to amateur radio station VE3UU, located in the country, 6 KM outside of Carp Ontario, a suburb of Ottawa, Canada’s capital.

 Until it got amalgamated into Ottawa, Carp was a sleepy little village of 900 people that was famous for a 100,000 square foot, four-story building that you couldn’t see!
 It is an underground nuclear bunker, called the Diefenbunker, that would have held the Canadian government in case of nuclear war.
 It has been repurposed as Canada’s Cold War Museum.

 In 2015 I became fascinated with software defined radio (SDR) after playing with a SDR dongle.
 I sold my treasured TS-2000 and acquired a FlexRadio 6300.
 The unit’s 100 watts was doing yeoman service but I was having a challenge with a net I wanted to join so I gave the station a power boost with the addition of an Ameritron AL-80B linear.
 In keeping with the “law of unintended consequences”, the increase in power caused me to randomly turn lights off and on in the house.
-My XYL found this disconcerting.
+My XYL found this disconcerting and was not amused.

-The MFJ-998 IntelliTuner allows me to quickly switch from one antenna to the other as band conditions warrant.
+The MFJ-998 IntelliTuner allowed me to quickly switch from one antenna to the other as band conditions warrant.

 In 2017, I traded the Ameritron AL-80B for an ICOM IC-2KL solid state linear and parted company with my Yaesu FT-817 QRP rig, replacing it with an ICOM IC-718 as my stand-by station (you can never have too many radios!).